Brief Biography of Case

 Secondary, grades 6-12: Earth and Integrated Science (Grade 7, Anderson Junior High, Chandler, AZ); Spanish, History, and Geography (Island View School, Syracuse, UT)

-Community College: Physical Geography and associated lab (at Chandler-Gilbert Community College), Meteorology (at Salt Lake Community College)
+Community College: Physical Geography and associated lab (Chandler-Gilbert Community College), Meteorology (Salt Lake Community College)

 University: Earth-Life Systems/Cycles, Physical Geology, Landform Dynamics, Natural Hazards, Introduction to Geography, Landscape Geochemistry, Geomorphology, Sustainability, Field Studies, Geographic Field Methods, Geographic Information Technologies, Human Geography, Research Methods, World Regional Geography, Physical Geography, First Year Experience, Geography by Rail

-Graduate level: Geomorphology, Landscape Geochemistry, Sustainability, Field Studies, Geographic Thought, Human Geography, World Regional Geography, Geo-techniques, Geography of North America
+Graduate level: Geomorphology, Landscape Geochemistry, Sustainability, Field Studies, Geographic Thought, Human/Cultural Geography, World Regional Geography, Geo-techniques, Geography of North America

 Travel, exploration, wandering & getting lost, driving, camping, backpacking in the wilderness